 During this time there was another interesting application using our alloys.
 In the mid-1970s the company secured the right to produce FERRALIUM® 255 alloy, a super stainless steel.
 Although mostly used in the chemical industry, this alloy was used for the replacement of the internal support structure of the Statue of Liberty during the 1983 restoration of the monument.
 HASTELLOY® C-22® alloy flat bars, used to secure the spikes in Lady Liberty’s crown, were made in Kokomo and donated to the National Park Service.

-Right: FERRALIUM® alloy 255 superstainless steel bars produced by Haynes under license from Langley Alloys, Ltd. arrive at Liberty Island in 1986.
+Left: FERRALIUM® alloy 255 superstainless steel bars produced by Haynes under license from Langley Alloys, Ltd. arrive at Liberty Island in 1986.

 The mid 1980s brought a 20-year period of change to the company.
 In October 1985, Cabot Corporation announced that it would sell the Stellite Division.
 A partial spinoff was affected by July 1987, and the remainder of the Kokomo-based company was renamed Haynes International, Inc. In September 1989 the sale of Haynes International to an investment banking firm was consummated, and the era of Cabot Corporation in Kokomo came to an end.